giros-dit/yang-to-ngsi-ld/README.md

 - [candil-json-parser-generator.py](yang/pyang-plugins/candil-json-parser-generator.py): given one or several YANG modules, it generates the Python code of an JSON parser that reads data modeled by these modules and generates the corresponding NGSI-LD Entity data structures (dictionary buffers).
 JSON Parser Generator for non-gNMI data modeled according to YANG modules.
 This means it is valid for data in JSON format that does not come from the gNMI protocol but is supported by IETF YANG models, OpenConfig YANG models, or vendor proprietary YANG models. ```Supported extra data sources: NetFlow v9 and Network Topologies```.

 ## Developed _yangtools_ artifacts:
-- [TopologyDriver.java](yang/yang-tools-artifacts/topology-discoverer/topology-driver/src/main/java/upm/dit/giros/TopologyDriver.java): Java application based on the YANG Tools library for parsing data from network topology descriptor based on the ContainerLab [10] simulation testbed and mapping it to YANG-compliant data according to the ietf-network and ietf-network-topology YANG data models ([RFC 8345](https://datatracker.ietf.org/doc/html/rfc8345)).
+- [TopologyDriver.java](yang/yang-tools-artifacts/topology-discoverer/topology-driver/src/main/java/upm/dit/giros/TopologyDriver.java): Java application based on the *YANG Tools* [9], library for parsing data from network topology descriptor based on the ContainerLab [10] simulation testbed and mapping it to YANG-compliant data according to the ietf-network and ietf-network-topology YANG data models ([RFC 8345](https://datatracker.ietf.org/doc/html/rfc8345)).

 ## Documentation and links
 1. M. Björklund, “The YANG 1.1 Data Modeling Language,” *RFC 7950*, Internet Engineering Task Force, Aug.
 2016.